NBA Players

 When we first began covering James Harden’s net worth in 2021, it was estimated to be $165 million.
 This figure was evaluated when Harden had earned $268 million in salary and at least another $100 million from endorsements.

 Since then, Harden has earned an additional $70 million in salary and approximately $40 million in endorsements.
-Based on our estimations, James Harden’s net worth is approximately $210 Million in 2025.
+Based on our estimations, James Harden’s net worth is approximately $210 Million at the time of writing.

 | Year | Team | Salary |